 Apple Cider Vinegar: Dilute the vinegar in a little water before applying it to your face.
 Dab on as needed with a cotton ball.

 Baking Soda: Create a paste with baking soda and water and apply to your face as needed.
 You can spot apply or apply to your entire face.
 Leave on for about 15 minutes and then rinse off.
 Repeat daily as needed.

 Lemon Juice: Fresh squeeze a lemon and apply the juice to your entire face.
 It will act as an astringent and cleanse your face.
 Leave on 15 minutes to an hour before rinsing off.

 Clay: Applying clay to your face and to your trouble spots will help draw out bacteria and reduce swelling and redness.
-If you aren't sure which kind to get, we recommend Redmond Clay.
+If you aren't sure which kind to get, I recommend Redmond Clay.

 Green Tea: Green Tea has antioxidant properties and makes a good face wash.
 Brew up a strong pot, cool, and use as a face rinse when you wash your face.

 Witch Hazel: Use Witch Hazel as an astringent.
 Apply as needed with a cotton ball.

 Charcoal: Using a Charcoal activated soap as a face wash can help cleanse and draw out toxins from your pores.
 You can buy it here on Amazon.